Earnshaw Cook: Engineering

-A member of the Princeton University class of 1921, Cook was an engineer specializing in metallurgy.
+Cook was born in Reisterstown, Maryland in 1900.
+A member of the Princeton University class of 1921, he was an engineer specializing in metallurgy.
 He spent most of his working life at the American Brake Shoe Co. in Mahwah, New Jersey, later consulting on the Manhattan Project before retiring from the industry in 1945.
 In the 1950s and 1960s, Cook worked as a mechanical engineering professor at Johns Hopkins University, where he published several academic papers.